sematext/docs/docs/monitoring/autodiscovery.md

 - Zookeeper

 Additionally, Sematext Agent will also discover the following services, but at the moment it can't set up the monitoring agent for them:
+- Node.js *
 - Couchbase
 - Flink
 - NATS
 - PostgreSQL
 - RabbitMQ

+* For Node.js services it is possible to install Sematext supported monitoring agent manually by following the instructions in the UI

 ### How do I start using Autodiscovery?